|

 they are not given the opportunity to transmit their culture within

+and through the medium of the radio.
 A training programme in the fields of radio technology and journalism

 has to be keyed to the experiences and conditions of the community.